Coding interviews are a pain in the butt.

 - How is Coderust different than platforms like leetcode or codewars?

-Whereas leetcode and codewars can sometimes feel “bare bones,” the Coderust course is more explicit with how things work and includes more educational aids like illustrations and coding snippets.
+Whereas leetcode and codewars can sometimes feel “bare bones,” the Coderust course is more explicit with how things work.
+In addition, it includes more educational aids like illustrations and coding snippets.
+You can find out more about Coderust in today’s post.

 - Multiple programming language support